padmapria/Fileupload_processing_python_project/README.md

 ## Goal of the project
-# File Processing Service
+# File Processing Service with CI/CD pipeline

 A Flask-based REST API for uploading, processing, and storing  processing results (line count, word count) in memory of text and CSV files.
-The service counts lines and words in uploaded files and provides a in-memory storage solution for the analysis results.
+The service automatically counts lines and words in uploaded files and stores the processing results in an in-memory database with comprehensive logging and error handling.

 ### Processing results stored in memory
 <img width="607" height="239" alt="image" src="https://github.com/user-attachments/assets/6fc77799-9cb2-4194-97c9-9ae971d5ace6" />